ubco-W2022T2-data301/project-group46/README.md

 ## Topic/Interest Description

-This dataset draws attention of those exploring the trending streaming services such as Hulu, Amazon Prime, Netflix, and Disney+.
-Out goal is to conduct a comprehensive analysis through visualization of the four datasets to answer questions about trends regarding the TV shows, movies, directors, cast, countries, genres, ratins, etc., like the ones listed below:
+This dataset explores trending streaming services such as Hulu, Amazon Prime, Netflix, and Disney+.
+Our goal is to conduct a comprehensive analysis by visualizing the four datasets to answer questions about trends in TV shows, movies, directors, cast, countries, genres, ratings, etc., like the ones listed below:

 - Which TV shows and movies are available on all the four streaming platforms?
 Which of them are unique to only one platform?
 - What is the ratio of movies to TV shows within the four platforms?